 As part of the risk management process, employers should evaluate and monitor the threat profile of the country that their employees are to travel to, and should put in place security measures to effectively mitigate these risks.

-Detailed information on physical security measures are available on the website of ASIO's Business Liaison Unit.
+Detailed information on physical security measures is available through ASIO Outreach.

 What to do when things go wrong